ShahhhVihaan/roslibrust/book/src/extended_getting_started.md

 ## Writing Our First Node

-Your now ready to actually write some code that uses RosLibRust!
+You're now ready to actually write some code that uses RosLibRust!

 We're going to start with a basic example of publishing to a topic.